MichalOpoka/ecfr/cfr/title-36-Parks-Forests-Public-Property/chapter-II-Forest-Service-Department-Agriculture/part-242-Subsistence-Management-Regulations-Public-Lands-Alaska/subpart-D-Subsistence-Taking-Fish-Wildlife/section-242.27.md

 (2) When participating in a commercial and subsistence fishery at the same time, you may not use an amount of combined fishing gear in excess of that allowed under the appropriate commercial fishing regulations.

-(e) *Fishery management area restrictions.* (1) *Kotzebue Area.* The Kotzebue Area includes all waters of Alaska between the latitude of the westernmost tip of Point Hope and the latitude of the westernmost tip of Cape Prince of Wales, including those waters draining into the Chukchi Sea.
+(e) *Fishery management area restrictions* - (1) *Kotzebue Area.* The Kotzebue Area includes all waters of Alaska between the latitude of the westernmost tip of Point Hope and the latitude of the westernmost tip of Cape Prince of Wales, including those waters draining into the Chukchi Sea.

 (i) You may take fish for subsistence purposes without a permit.